Honey001/Accordion/README.md

 # Personal FAQ Accordion

 This project is a simple **FAQ accordion** built with HTML, CSS, and JavaScript.
+It was built as part of the [Roadmap.sh Accordion Project](https://roadmap.sh/projects/accordion).
-It contains personal questions and answers about me, displayed in an interactive accordion style.
+The accordion contains personal questions and answers about me, displayed in an interactive accordion style.
-The accordion allows only one answer to be visible at a time, with smooth icon rotation when toggled.
+Only one answer can be visible at a time, with smooth icon rotation when toggled.

 ---